-For the Plan years 2015, 2014, 2013, 2012 and 2011 the Company has not remitted certain participant contributions and loan repayments to the Trustee in a timely manner based on when the participant contributions and loan repayments were withheld from participant paychecks as required under DOL Regulation §2510.3-102.
+For the Plan years 2016, 2015, 2014, 2013, 2012 and 2011 the Company has not remitted certain participant contributions and loan repayments to the Trustee in a timely manner based on when the participant contributions and loan repayments were withheld from participant paychecks as required under DOL Regulation §2510.3-102.

-On January 8, 2016, the Company filed IRS Form 5330 to report and pay an excise tax with respect to the plan years 2015, 2014, 2013, 2012, and 2011 late remittances as required pursuant to Section 4975 of the Code.
+On January 8, 2016, the Company filed IRS Form 5330 to report and pay an excise tax with respect to the Plan years 2015, 2014, 2013, 2012 and 2011 late remittances as required pursuant to Section 4975 of the Code.
 In addition, the Company submitted an application under the Voluntary Fiduciary Correction Program with the DOL and participant accounts were credited with the amount of investment income that would have been earned had the participant contributions been remitted on a timely basis.
 Such amounts are not material to the Plan's financial statements.
+The Company will file the Form 5330 with the IRS to report and pay an excise tax with respect to the 2016 late remittances as required pursuant to Section 4975 of the Code.